samuelgritz/Ephys-Processing-GUI/README.md

 GUI includes the ability to preprocess and clean voltage responses of **postsynaptic potentials** in several ways:

 **Preprocess:**
-- Remove stimulus artifacts: With known stimulus times provided by the user via YAML file or through an automated function.
-The User can select the start and end duration of the interpolation that removes the artifact from the trace.
+Remove stimulus artifacts: With known stimulus times provided by the user via YAML file or through an automated function, the user can select the start and end duration of the interpolation that removes the artifact from the trace.
 - Remove noise: Gives the user the ability to remove noise manually from specific traces.
+The user chooses the time and duration of the artifact to be removed.
 Future iterations will include the ability to filter and preprocess using Lowpass, Highpass, Bandpass, and Stopband or notch filters.
-- Interpolate Spikes: Function will clip action potentials if the goal is analyze underlying area of postsynaptic potentials without interference form somatic AP responses.
+- Interpolate Spikes: This function will clip action potentials if the goal is to analyze the underlying area of postsynaptic potentials without interference from somatic AP responses.
+The user defines the Action Potential spike width and duration of Action Potential, including afterhyperpolarization, to be interpolated over.

 **Postprocess:**
   - Partition trace: If the voltage traces include recordings with several different channels (i.e different input pathways), then traces will be partitioned to only analyze within a window surrounding the postsynaptic event.